lpipes/tronko/README.md

 		-h,				usage:
 		-y, use a partition directory (you want to partition or you have multiple clusters) -l, use only single tree (do not partition)
-		-t [FILE], rooted phylogenetic tree [FILE: Newick] -m [FILE], multiple sequence alignment [FILE: FASTA] -d [DIRECTORY], REQUIRED, output directory
+		-t [FILE], rooted phylogenetic tree [FILE: Newick, use only with -l] -m [FILE], multiple sequence alignment [FILE: FASTA, use only with -l] -d [DIRECTORY], REQUIRED, output directory
-		-x [FILE], taxonomy file [FILE: FASTA_header	domain;phylum;class;order;family;genus;species] -e [DIRECTORY], directory for reading multiple clusters -n [INT], number of partitions in read directory
-		-b [INT], restart partitions with partition number [default: 0] -s, partition using sum-of-pairs score [can't use with -f] -u [FLOAT], minimum threshold for sum of pairs score [default: 0.5] -v, partition using minimum number of leaf nodes [can't use with -s, use with -f] -f [INT], don't partition less than the minimum number of leaf nodes [can't use with -s, use with -v] -g, don't change missing data
+		-x [FILE], taxonomy file [FILE: FASTA_header	domain;phylum;class;order;family;genus;species, use only with -l] -e [DIRECTORY], directory for reading multiple clusters [use only with -y] -n [INT], number of partitions in read directory [use only with -y] -b [INT], restart partitions with partition number [default: 0, use only with -y] -s, partition using sum-of-pairs score [can't use with -f, use only with -y] -u [FLOAT], minimum threshold for sum of pairs score [default: 0.5, use only with -y] -v, partition using minimum number of leaf nodes [can't use with -s, use with -f, use only with -y] -f [INT], don't partition less than the minimum number of leaf nodes [can't use with -s, use with -v, use only with -y] -g, don't change missing data

 # tronko-assign